Correct Technique For Extending or Retracting Flaps on the 737-800

 There are three visual aids, located on speed tape on the Primary Flight Display (PFD), that can be used to help determine the correct time to retract the flaps:

-• The Flap Manoeuvring Speed bug;
+• The Flap Manoeuvring Speed reference;

 • The Speed Trend Vector arrow; and,